pingwin02/MusicBro/README.md

 ## Known Issues

 - Spotify and SoundCloud are not supported for now.
-- When in queue is NSFW or premium video, bot will crash, because of extractor error: `ERR_NO_RESULT: Could not extract stream for this track`.
+- When in queue is NSFW or premium video, bot might crash, because of extractor error: `ERR_NO_RESULT: Could not extract stream for this track`.

 ## License